ryingg/zmk-config-almn40/README.md

 # Build Guide
 **Important Notes**
 * The top pin on the switch that goes above the USB-C port must be clipped because of the height tolerance!
-* The bottom three diodes must be soldered on the underside of the PCB because of the height tolerance!
+* The bottom three diodes on the V1 PCB must be soldered on the underside of the PCB because of the height tolerance!

 ### Kit Contents
 * 1x ALMN40 PCB